neevparikh/neevparikh.github.io/content/publication/markov-abs-workshop/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "Under review"
+publication: "NeurIPS 2020.
+Workshop on Deep Reinforcement Learning"
-publication_short: "Under review"
+publication_short: "DRL Workshop, NeurIPS 2020"

 abstract: "We introduce a method of learning an abstract state representation for Markov Decision Processes (MDPs) with rich observations.
 We begin by proving that a combination of three conditions is sufficient for a learned state abstraction to retain the Markov property.
 We then describe a practical training procedure that combines inverse model estimation and temporal contrastive learning to learn an abstraction that approximately satisfies these conditions.
 We evaluate our approach with a proof-of-concept visual gridworld experiment, where the learned representation captures the underlying structure of the domain and enables substantially improved learning performance over end-to-end deep RL, matching the performance achieved with hand-designed compact state information."